illinois-cs415/illinois-cs415.github.io/_assignments/mp1.md

 #### Hints

 One tricky thing about updating the score is when to figure out when the score should actually updated (i.e. the score should only be updated when the player successfully passes through the hole).
 There are probably multiple ways to do this, but this is how I did it:
-- If the player hits the WallMesh, the score is decremented
+- If the player hits the WallMesh, the score does not change
-- When the player passes through the TriggerZone, the score gets incremented
+- When the player overlapps with the TriggerZone, the score gets incremented
 - The "Score" text widget in the HUD is only updated after the player passes the TriggerZone

-This way, when a player collides through the wall and then passes the TriggerZone, the score is simultaneously incremented and decremented, so the score display does not change at all.
+This way, when a player collides through the wall, the score does not change.
+But when the player successfully passes through the TriggerZone, the score gets incremented.

 ### Adding Healthpacks